voxpupuli/voxpupuli-test/README.md

 The task validates all files under `data/`, `functions/`, `lib/`, `manifests/`, `templates/`, and `types/`.

+## Environment variables

+### `CODECLIMATE_REPORT_FILE`

+Setting `CODECLIMATE_REPORT_FILE` to a file path will configure tasks that support it to output CodeClimate-style JSON reports into the given file.

+The tasks that currently support this feature include `lint` and `rubocop`.

+Note that if multiple tasks all attempt to output CodeClimate reports in a single rake call, then only the final task will be able store its report.

 ## Fact handling

 The recommended method is using [rspec-puppet-facts](https://github.com/mcanevet/rspec-puppet-facts) and is set up by default.
 This means the tests are writting as follows: